lwlcom/leontp_exporter/README.md

 --version || Print version information --listen-address | :9330 | Address on which to expose metrics.
 --path | /metrics | Path under which to expose metrics.
---config-file |config.yml | File containing"
+--config-file |config.yml | File containing

 # Configuration